 - 33 percent are students of color

 - 81 percent of freshmen graduated in the top ten percent of their class

 - Earn doctorates at a higher rate than any other public university in the nation

 - More than 450 student clubs and organizations

-- 75% of students participate in community service projects
+- Each year, 6,000 students participate in community service projects

 - More than 45% of students study abroad at some point in their undergraduate career, in more than 45 countries each year.

 Professors Who Teach

 - 12:1 student-faculty ratio

 - 85 percent of courses have fewer than 40 students — nearly half have fewer than 20 students

 - 656 full-time faculty members across all undergraduate, graduate and professional programs